striped-bass/unimatrix/README.md

     is enough.
 The terminal will fall back to it for the Klingon, meaning that you don't have to select it in your terminal settings.
 'Horta' seems not to work in Konsole.
 Fonts may need to be set manually as fallbacks in .Xresources for older terminals, such as urxvt and xterm.

+  **With most modern Linux terminals (gnome-terminal, konsole, lxterminal,
+    xfce4-terminal, mate-terminal) simply having the font installed system-wide is enough.
+The terminal will fall back to it for the Angelic, meaning that you don't have to select the font in your terminal settings.
+Fonts may need to be set manually as fallbacks in .Xresources for older terminals, such as urxvt and xterm.

 KEYBOARD CONTROL